ProxiBlue/m2-hyva-playwright/README.md

 ## Instroduction

-The goal of this project is to create an extensible Playwright tetsing environment for Magento 2 + Hyva projects.
+The goal of this project is to create an extensible Playwright testing environment for Magento 2 + Hyva projects.
 The main focus is the ability to have a base set of Hyva tests, that can be extended upon by a sub git project for hyva based sites, without having to edit the base Hyva tests.
-The ideal would then be that community driven tests can be added to expand the base Hyva tests, which can then be expanded on by each user to their own tests for their own sites tweaks.
+The ideal would then be that community driven tests can be added to expand the base Hyva tests, which can then be extended by each user to their own tests for their own sites tweaks, without having to edit the community tests.

-Please see the vide here for an overview.

 ## Built as I went along / Learning

 Please note that this project was built as I learnt playwright and other aspects.
-Some things may likely be improved upon, be changed, so feel free to join in and help improve.
+Some things may likely be improved upon, and be changed, so feel free to join in and help improve.
 I figured I can put the idea forward even though not many tests exists as yet.
 It is a WIP.

 I am certanly not an expert in anything playwright or js related!